Lynten/stanford-corenlp/README.md

 psutil.AccessDenied: psutil.AccessDenied (pid=2059)
 ```

-The solution to the error is run the file as Root User and run with Terminal on MacOS or other command line tools in other OS.
+The solution to the error is to run the file as Root User and run with Terminal on MacOS or other command line tools in other OS.